-- CCE 6938 Cost Engineering of Sustainable Infrastructure Systems (3 credit hours)
+- CCE 6045 Cost Analysis of Sustainable Infrastructure Systems (3 credit hours)

 Students are also allowed to take courses from other specialization areas.
-Students can take courses from Civil Engineering or Environmental Engineering and other departments, including but not limited to Statistics, Mathematics, Industrial, Mechanical and Electrical Engineering, and Computer Science, with the consent of the academic adviser.
+Students can take courses from Civil Engineering or Environmental Engineering and other departments, including but not limited to Statistics, Mathematics, and Industrial, Mechanical, and/or Electrical Engineering, and Computer Science, with the consent of the academic adviser.

 Dissertation—18 Credit Hours

 - XXX 7980 (where XXX can be CGN, CEG, CES, CWR, or TTE; 18 credit hours)

 The first is the PhD Qualifying Examination in one of the departmental disciplines.
 This written examination must be taken within the first year of admission into the PhD program.
 It may be attempted no more than twice.

 The student must pass a Candidacy Examination, normally taken near the end of the course work.
 It consists of a written and oral presentation of a research proposal, and may include additional written or oral questioning by the committee.
 A copy of the written examination will be kept as part of the student’s official record.

 The following are required to be admitted to candidacy and enroll in dissertation hours.
 Evidence that items have been completed must be received by the College of Graduate Studies on the Friday before the first day of classes for those who wish to enroll in dissertation hours in that semester:

 - Completion of all but 6 hours or less of course work, except for dissertation hours.